Trusted Dekalb County Traffic Court Lawyers

 Georgia traffic attorneys typically advise against merely paying the ticket, as there are often better ways to achieve a favorable outcome in the case.

-There are two categories of traffic citations in Georgia that come with a mandatory court appearance in Georgia.
+There are two categories of traffic citations in Georgia that come with a mandatory court appearance.

 The first category is for “serious traffic offenses” where a person could receive jail time or probation and have his or her right to drive suspended.
 These offenses include such violations as the following: